aleventhal/js2at/README.md

 ### Js2at is the traffic cop between the AT and content

-Js2at connects the AT to the content, directing conforming messages and rejecting everything else.
+Js2at connects the AT to the content, directing conforming messages and rejecting everything else with an error response.

 <table>
     <tr>